-Lyon Féminines v Paris Saint-Germain Féminines
+Lyon beat PSG in first leg of semi-final

 Post update

+Attempt blocked.
+Delphine Cascarino (Lyon Féminines) right footed shot from the right side of the box is blocked.

+Offside, Paris Saint-Germain Féminines.
+Laurina Fazer tries a through ball, but Grace Geyoro is caught offside.

-Attempt missed.
-Ashley Lawrence (Paris Saint-Germain Féminines) left footed shot from outside the box misses to the right.
+Attempt blocked.
+Paulina Dudek (Paris Saint-Germain Féminines) left footed shot from the centre of the box is blocked.